 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance creating an estate plan—or would like to amend their current plan to include family heirlooms—contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Every person’s familial relationships, valuables, and mindset are unique—because of this, no two estate plans are the same.
 Our experienced attorneys will work tirelessly on your behalf to ensure they create an estate plan that best fits your needs.
-To schedule a free, no-commitment consultation with one of our attorneys, call our office today at 713-333-8900.
+To schedule a no-commitment consultation with one of our attorneys, call our office today at 713-333-8900.